Nate-Hunt/THENEWWKIDD/README.md

 ## Senior Computer Science student at the Unversity of Houston

 ### Who I Am
-#### I am aAnaturally curious student in everything that I do.
+#### I am a naturally curious student in everything that I do.
 I love learning about new technologies and tools in Computer Science and Cybersecurity that I can tinker with and build upon.
 I am a more hands-on person so I enjoy jumping into new things and getting my hands dirty!
 I look forward to what my future holds and hope that you can be a part of that, in one way or another!

 ### My Current Roles
 #### 1. Dicrector of Information Security for <a href="https://cougarcs.com/">CougarCS</a> <img src="https://drive.google.com/uc?export=view&id=1MWGdmDQS7QuxeWGcInaMmqqAtGkOolIu" width = 25px height = 25px></img>